 How To Protect The Undercarriage From Salt

-Note: Regardless of if you live in an area where it never snows and the city uses salt on the roads, you still need to do this.
-You could be living in a saltwater atmosphere (close to an ocean or sea) and salt will still get into the metal parts of your vehicle and will cause them to rust.
+Note: Even if your city does not use salt on its roads, you still need to do this.
+Your vehicle could still be exposed to saltwater (close to an ocean or sea), and over time the salt will seep into metal parts of your car and cause them to rust.

 1. Required materials